 Ancient meets new, too, in our 21st century pilgrimage.
 In bygone days, pilgrims typically stopped at holy sites along their way, to refresh themselves for the next stage of their journey.
 Today, our touch screens or keyboards can lead us on our path; websites can be the stopping points where we draw strength for our continued journey.

-We refresh New Pilgrim Path with a featured website and poem each week; our other resources are also updated regularly.
+We refresh New Pilgrim Path with a featured website, poem and piece of sacred music each week; our other resources are also updated regularly.
 If you would like to receive a weekly email updating you on new content, please click here.